caseypaquola/BigBrainWarp/docs/pages/scripts.rst

 Running BigBrainWarp
 ********************************

 To run BigBrainWarp using docker, you must mount a working directory and a directory with a personal Freesurfer license.
-You can obtain a Freesurfer license here - 3.
-Obtain a Freesurfer license at `https://surfer.nmr.mgh.harvard.edu/registration.html <https://surfer.nmr.mgh.harvard.edu/registration.html>`_.
+You can obtain a Freesurfer license at `https://surfer.nmr.mgh.harvard.edu/registration.html <https://surfer.nmr.mgh.harvard.edu/registration.html>`_.

 .. code-block:: bash